Set Your Hope On A Good God – Heaven Is Calling Lesson 1

 Join me in this Bible Art Journaling Challenge

 You can find answers to most any question you may have about participating in this challenge, on the Bible Art Journaling Challenge page and learn more about this devotional series, on the Heaven Is Calling page which holds the lesson archive and more!
-Be sure to head over to our Facebook group or Google+ Community, to chat about this Bible Art Journaling Challenge and get started on your own creativity!
+Be sure to head over to our Facebook group, to chat about this Bible Art Journaling Challenge and get started on your own creativity!

 Many of you ask if it is okay to share these posts with your friends.
 Please share!
 It is a simple way you can partner with me to impact lives.
 And remember, you can join this challenge any date you wish.
 The community is always growing and you are welcome to participate whenever you want!
 Thanks for joining me.
 Please take a moment and comment below!
 I’d love to hear from you!